 If not in atomic mode, the activation process may stop or continue when the first error occurs.

-The activation process may run for quite some time, for example when large configurations are downloaded to the Network Functions as part of the activation process.
+The activation process may run for quite some time, for example when large configurations are downloaded to Network Functions as part of the activation process.

 The planned configuration to be activated should be validated first.